xuyangwang0825/BloomBee/FlexLLMGen/flexgen_tp/README.md

 ```
 the installation should install flexgen_tp package along with flexllmgen.
 Delete the downloaded dataset first, if you have run flexllmgen.flex_opt.py

-Use the same directory for running flexllmgen alsoo.
+Use the same directory for running flexllmgen also.